 Brexit Struggles: Headlines continue to report on the conflicts with the UK leaving the EU.
 The British government arguably remains in crisis, as the departure date looms without a plan in place.
 The process and solutions remain messy, and gold would likely hedge a negative market reaction to any no-confidence vote.

 Recession Watch: The yield curve teases going flat, and an inversion would serve as a potential signal of a recession.
-Gold is typically sought as a safe haven during periods of negative economic growth, and is flat or weak in when the economy is growing.
+Gold is typically sought as a safe haven during periods of negative economic growth and is flat or weak in when the economy is growing.

 US Dollar: The dollar shows signs of wanting to roll over, and any weakness would be positive for the gold price.
-Strength would leave gold flat.
+Strength would leave the gold flat.
 The US dollar and gold tend to react inversely.

 Geopolitical: Trade talks continue to make headlines, and the Trump White House remains unpredictable.
 Markets react fondly to President Trump’s certainties like tax cuts, and unfavorable to his surprises.

 Debt event: While the Treasury has enough cash on hand to operate the government until sometime in the fall, debt issues garner increasing attention in the headlines, both domestic and abroad.
 Any unexpected surprises here could ignite gold.